ozanbarism/ozanbarism.github.io/1-elements.md

             <div class="6u 12u$(small)">
                 <!-- Content -->
 		<p>I am a PhD <del>student</del> candidate in Sustainable Energy Systems at Carnegie Mellon University.
 My research focuses on energy flexibility applications by utilizing methods from physics-informed reinforcement learning, large language models, semantic technologies, grey-box modeling, and time series foundation models.</p>
-		<p>In my free time, I like to play with my cats, go on hikes, read about history, and drink fermented beverages.</p>
+		<p>Though I spend most of my time doing research (which luckily I enjoy very much), in my free time, I like to do woodworking, go on hikes, paint, and drink fermented beverages.</p>
-		<p>So far, I have gotten 11 tattoos (one of them is the DOI of my first paper), backpacked in Europe for two months, survived mild hypothermia while camping during a snowstorm in Türkiye, lived in a hostel in Venice for four months, fermented my own wine and beer in Ankara, and visited a bunch of cities in a bunch of countries.</p>
+		<p>So far, I have gotten 11 tattoos (one of them is the DOI of my first paper), backpacked in Europe for two months, survived mild hypothermia while camping during a snowstorm in Türkiye, lived in a hostel in Venice for four months, fermented my own wine and beer in Ankara, and visited a bunch of mountains/cities/convenience stores in a bunch of countries.</p>
                 <!-- Additional content here -->
         </div>
         <div class="6u$ 12u$(small)" style="width: 100%; max-width: calc(50% - 10px); display: flex; flex-direction: column; align-items: flex-end;">